-(2) Implement and enforce a work rule prohibiting employees form going within 15 feet of a roof edge without using fall protection in accordance with this protocol.

-13. Protection from falling objects -

-- (a) When an employee is exposed to falling objects, management must ensure each employee wears approved head protection. - (b) In addition, management must protect employees from falling objects by implementing one or more of the following: - (1) Erecting toe boards, screens, or guardrail systems to prevent objects from falling to a lower level; - (2) Erecting canopy structures and keeping potential falling objects far enough from an edge, hole, or opening to prevent them from falling to a lower level; or - (3) Barricading the area into which objects could fall, prohibiting employees from entering the barricaded area, and keeping objects far enough from an edge or opening to prevent them from falling to a lower level.
+- (2) implement and enforce a work rule prohibiting employees form going within 15 feet of a roof edge without using fall protection in accordance with paragraphs a. and b. of this section. - 13.
+Protection from falling objects - (a) When an employee is exposed to falling objects, management must ensure that each employee wears approved head protection. - (b) In addition, management must protect employees from falling objects by implementing one or more of the following: - (1) erecting toeboards, screens, or guardrail systems to prevent objects from falling to a lower level; - (2) erecting canopy structures and keeping potential falling objects far enough from an edge, hole, or opening to prevent them from falling to a lower level; or - (3) barricading the area into which objects could fall, prohibiting employees from entering the barricaded area, and keeping objects far enough from an edge or opening to prevent them from falling to a lower level.

-K. Fall Protection Systems and Falling Object Protection-Criteria and Practices.
+K. Fall protection systems and falling object protection-criteria and practices.

-Management shall ensure fall protection systems and falling object protection are provided and used when required in accordance with DGS AIPP Protocol #P-19, Fall Hazard Prevention and Control.
+Management shall ensure that fall protection systems and falling object protection are provided and used when required in accordance with DGS AIPP Protocol #P-19, Fall Hazard Prevention & Control.

-L. Training Requirements.
+L. Training requirements.

-- 1. Fall hazards - (a) Before any employee is exposed to a fall hazard, management must provide training by a qualified person for each employee who uses personal fall protection systems or who is required to be trained as specified elsewhere in this protocol. - (b) Management must train each employee in at least the following topics: - (1) The nature of the fall hazards in the work area and how to recognize them; - (2) The procedures to be followed to minimize those hazards;

-(3) The correct procedures for installing, inspecting, operating, maintaining, and disassembling the personal fall protection systems that the employee uses; and

-(4) The correct use of personal fall protection systems and equipment, including but not limited to proper hook-up, anchoring, and tie-off techniques, and methods of equipment inspection and storage as specified by the manufacturer.
+- 1. Fall hazards - - (a) Before any employee is exposed to a fall hazard, management must provide training by a qualified person for each employee who uses personal fall protection systems or who is required to be trained as specified elsewhere in this protocol. - (b) Management must train each employee in at least the following topics: - (1) the nature of the fall hazards in the work area and how to recognize them; - (2) the procedures to be followed to minimize those hazards; - (3) the correct procedures for installing, inspecting, operating, maintaining, and disassembling the personal fall protection systems that the employee uses; and - (4) the correct use of personal fall protection systems and equipment, including but not limited to proper hook-up, anchoring, and tie-off techniques, and methods of equipment inspection and storage as specified by the manufacturer. - 2.
+Equipment hazards - - (a) Management must train each employee in the proper care, inspection, storage, and use of equipment covered by this protocol before an employee uses the equipment. - (b) Management must train each employee who uses a dockboard to properly place and secure it to prevent unintentional movement. - (c) Management must train each employee who uses a designated area in the proper set-up and use of the area. - Retraining Management must retrain an employee when management has reason to believe the employee does not have the understanding and skill required to work safely.
+Situations requiring retraining include, but are not limited to: - (a) when changes in the workplace render previous training obsolete or inadequate;

-- 2. Equipment hazards - - (a) Management must train each employee in the proper care, inspection, storage, and use of equipment covered by this protocol before an employee uses the equipment. - (b) Management must train each employee who uses a dockboard to properly place and secure it to prevent unintentional movement. - (c) Management must train each employee who uses a designated area in the proper set-up and use of the area. - 3.
-Retraining Management must retrain an employee when management has reason to believe the employee does not have the understanding and skill required to work safely.
-Situations requiring retraining include, but are not limited to: - (a) When changes in the workplace render previous training obsolete or inadequate; - (b) When changes in the types of fall protection systems or equipment to be used render previous training obsolete or inadequate; or - (c) When inadequacies in an employee's knowledge or use of fall protection systems or equipment indicate the employee no longer has the requisite understanding or skill necessary to use equipment or perform the job safely.
+- (b) when changes in the types of fall protection systems or equipment to be used render previous training obsolete or inadequate; or - (c) when inadequacies in an affected employee's knowledge or use of fall protection systems or equipment indicate that the employee no longer has the requisite understanding or skill necessary to use equipment or perform the job safely.